Pathoschild/smapi-mod-dump/source/NPC Adventures/README.md

 # It's time to adventure (NPC Adventures)

-**WARNING: THIS MOD IS IN ALPHA BUILD!** It may be unstable with some bugs.
+**THIS MOD IS IN ALPHA BUILD!** It may be unstable with some bugs.
 Found any defect?
 Report it and help improvement this mod.
 Any idea?
 Create a proposal on Github.
 Thanks.

 Go to an adventure with Pelican Town's villagers!
 Recruit bachelorete or bachlor and go to adventure togehter.